-Because while it is normal to lose your temper at your children, especially when you are tired, stressed, or feeling unsupported, there is a time when we can rage and cross the line of what is healthy for our children or our own selves in expressing anger.
+Because while it is normal to lose your temper at your children, especially when you are exhausted, stressed, or feeling unsupported, there is a time when we can rage and cross the line of what is healthy for our children or ourselves in expressing anger.
 And it’s important to know when we might be in a place in need of help.

 What is mom rage?

-It is also a sign that you may be struggling with rage if others have said that your reactions make them uncomfortable when they are around.
-Children often adapt to the way they are treated, even if it is wrong.
-But other adults or children who are not usually in the home can often identify when a person is living in an overly emotional state.
+It is also a sign that you may struggle with rage if others say that your reactions make them uncomfortable when they are around.
+Children often adapt to how they are treated, even if wrong.
+But other adults or children who are not usually in the home can often identify when a person is in an overly emotional state.

 Why does it happen?

 More often than not, mom rage is not a diagnosis.
-Instead, it is merely a symptom of a mom in need of self-care.
+Instead, it is merely a symptom of a mom needing self-care.
 Moms are often tired.
 Isolated.
 Overworked.
 Overextended.
 And stressed.
 And often, they cannot remember the last time they did something for themselves.